2016 Thai League Cup

 The prize money is not the only benefit of this cup, the team winning the fair play spot will get a Hilux Vigo.
 The MVP of the competition will get a Toyota Camry Hybrid Car.
-The winner of the cup will earn the right to participate on a cup competition in Japan.
+The winner of the cup will earn the right to participate in a cup competition in Japan.

 This was the first edition of the competition and the qualifying round was played in regions featuring clubs from the Regional League Division 2.

 Following the death of King Bhumibol Adulyadej, the Football Association of Thailand cancelled the remaining league and cup season on 14 October 2016, stating that the League Cup winners would be determined by a lottery draw.
 This was when only the final was required to be played and would determine who would represent Thailand in the Mekong Club Championship.

-The following day however (15 October), FAT appeared to do a U-turn and announced that further discussions with key stake holders would determine whether the league campaign would continue.
+The following day, however (15 October), FAT appeared to do a U-turn and announced that further discussions with key stakeholders would determine whether the league campaign would continue.
 These discussions were required as teams that were in the relegation places at the time of the original announcement were voicing their concerns.

-On the 16 October, after a meeting of all top flight league clubs it was announced that the original decision to cancel the remaining games would stay in place, therefore crowning Muangthong United and Buriram United as joint champions.
+On the 16 October, after a meeting of all top flight league clubs, it was announced that the original decision to cancel the remaining games would stay in place, therefore crowning Muangthong United and Buriram United as joint champions.